microsoft/MLADS2018-QuantumML/README.md

 ## Useful Links

+* You can find Q# language quick reference [here](./qsharp-quick-reference.pdf).

-To improve your experience in the workshop, we suggest you to go through the BasicGates kata from the [Quantum Katas](https://github.com/Microsoft/QuantumKatas) project.
+* To improve your experience in the workshop, we suggest you to go through the BasicGates kata from the [Quantum Katas](https://github.com/Microsoft/QuantumKatas) project.
 It teaches you the basic gates used in quantum computing and helps you get more comfortable with Q#.
-Superposition and Measurement katas are the next best introductory topics.
+Superposition and Measurement katas are the next best follow-up topics.

+* You can find the slides used in the introductory part of the workshop [here](./QuantumPerceptron.pptx).

 ---